pawaters/dating-app/README.md

 Architectural pattern: MVC.
 Basically:
 - View: The react front end part, each with components for each part
 - Models: db. (no ORM like MongoDB allowed by subject)
--
+- Controllers: How you use the data and give it to frontend.
 Design pattern: Single-Page Application.
 Forbidden tech:
 - ORM : we have to make our own request, no use ORMs
 - Validators: do our owns, same
 - User Accounts manager: do you own!
-DB: relational or graph-oriented (no Mongo - it is a document-oriented platform)
+DB: has to be relational or graph-oriented (no Mongo - it is a document-oriented platform) --> PostgreSQL.
+- how to divide: front/back; define method and end points.

 **Order of actions**: